annaS000/Election-Analysis/README.md

 The analysis of the election show that:

-* There were "x" votes cast in the election.
+* There were 3 votes cast in the election.
 * The candidates were:
     * Candidate 1
     * Candidate 2